alecrimi/LLM4all/README.md

 ## Serving

-- [TorchServe](https://pytorch.org/serve/) - An open-source model serving library developed by AWS and Facebook specifically for PyTorch models, enabling scalable deployment, model versioning, and A/B testing.
+- [TorchServe](https://pytorch.org/serve/) - TorchServe is an open-source model serving library developed by AWS and Facebook specifically for PyTorch models, enabling scalable deployment, model versioning, and A/B testing.

-- [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) - A flexible, high-performance serving system for machine learning models, designed for production environments, and optimized for TensorFlow models but also supports other formats.
+- [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) - TensorFlow Serving is a flexible, high-performance serving system for machine learning models, designed for production environments, and optimized for TensorFlow models but also supports other formats.

-- [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) - Part of the Ray ecosystem, Ray Serve is a scalable model-serving library that supports deployment of machine learning models across multiple frameworks, with built-in support for Python-based APIs and model pipelines.
+- [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) - Ray Serve is part of the Ray ecosystem, Ray Serve is a scalable model-serving library that supports deployment of machine learning models across multiple frameworks, with built-in support for Python-based APIs and model pipelines.

 - [NVIDIA TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT-LLM is NVIDIA's compiler for transformer-based models (LLMs), providing state-of-the-art optimizations on NVIDIA GPUs.

-- [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server) - A high-performance inference server supporting multiple ML/DL frameworks (TensorFlow, PyTorch, ONNX, TensorRT etc.), optimized for NVIDIA GPU deployments, and ideal for both cloud and on-premises serving.
+- [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server) - NVIDIA Triton Inference Server is a high-performance inference server supporting multiple ML/DL frameworks (TensorFlow, PyTorch, ONNX, TensorRT etc.), optimized for NVIDIA GPU deployments, and ideal for both cloud and on-premises serving.

-- [ollama](https://github.com/ollama/ollama) - A lightweight, extensible framework for building and running large language models on the local machine.
+- [ollama](https://github.com/ollama/ollama) - ollama is a lightweight, extensible framework for building and running large language models on the local machine.

-- [llama.cpp](https://github.com/ggerganov/llama.cpp) - A library for running LLMs in pure C/C++.
-Supported architectures include (LLaMA, Falcon, Mistral, MoEs, phi and more)
+- [llama.cpp](https://github.com/ggerganov/llama.cpp) - llama.cpp is a library for running LLMs in pure C/C++.
+Supported architectures include (LLaMA, Falcon, Mistral, MoEs, phi and more).

 - [TGI](https://github.com/huggingface/text-generation-inference) - HuggingFace's text-generation-inference toolkit for deploying and serving LLMs, built on top of Rust, Python and gRPC.